 What better spot for a date than a place named Duo!
 The cozy, intimate setting is just right when you want to enjoy a delicious meal undisturbed.
 A rather whimsical décor, with hardwood flooring and splashes of color, keeps the boredom from setting in.
 The all-American cuisine, samples of which include steamed mussels with chorizos and spices, porter-braised pork stew, flatiron steak, and lamb T-bone, banish thoughts of heavy burgers and greasy fries for a while.
 Once you are done with the main course, a big portion of chocolate hazelnut cake, or the specially crafted apple tart for two should spice things up a bit!
 If you are here on a weekend, make sure you get a healthy dose of the brunch menu—the basket of pastries & jams, with fresh-baked scones and sweet breads is unbeatable!

-This establishment holds the oldest liquor license in the state, and it has been in operation for more than a century.
-Serving since 1893, this national historic landmark has seen countless wild west icons having a meal here, including the legendary Buffalo Bill Cody.
-Be aware that the dining room walls are flanked by animal trophy heads, which some diners find as uncomfortably distracting.
+This establishment holds the oldest liquor license in the state and has been in operation for more than a century.
+Serving since 1893, this national historic landmark has seen countless Wild West icons having a meal here, including the legendary Buffalo Bill Cody.
+Animal trophy heads adorn the walls of the dining rooms which some diners might find uncomfortably distracting.
 The menu offers some eye-opening fare such as rattlesnake, yak and fried alligator tail.
 If you prefer the traditional cuisine, tenderloin, T-bone and New York strip and other options abound.
 It is also the place to try Colorado favorites like elk and buffalo.
-They have live entertainment four nights of the week, so you can groove to some wild west music as you dig into the juicy steak!
+They have live entertainment four nights of the week, so you can groove to some Wild West music as you dig into the juicy steak!

-Nestled in Lakewood, about 9 miles away from the city of Denver, 240 Union offers a wonderfully modern American fare.
+Nestled in Lakewood, not far from the city of Denver, 240 Union offers a wonderfully modern American fare.
 Taking from the freshest of produce, classic dishes are contorted with flair producing surprising new combinations of feel and flavors.
-Never going overboard, the menu comforts with familiar offers of wood fired pizzas, cheeseburgers, steak and seafood mains; the trick lying with how they turn it up a notch to suit a fine dining grade.
+Never going overboard, the menu comforts with familiar offers of wood fired pizzas, cheeseburgers, steak and seafood mains.
 Sunday brunches are as popular as the dinners which feature Prime Rib specials.
 To complement each course, wine from their handsome selection and 240 Union further reaches into favoritism with catering and private event services.
-For reservations and more, call ahead or take a tour of their website.

 Cafe Terracotta is a quaint restaurant nested in a Victorian home in Littleton.
 The warm ambiance with its red bricks, dim lighting, hardwood floors, exhibition kitchen and bar, will just want you to linger more after your meal.
 Maybe that's why it's so popular with the locals.
 The cafe's beautiful patio which has a lovely sculpted garden is another reason for its popularity.
 It's a great place to enjoy amazing food and drinks with those whom you love and care and also with your colleagues.
 A houseful of friendly noises and romance brewing, that's what Cafe Terracotta is while serving breakfast, lunch and dinner.
 Come see for yourself.